 Any violation of this prohibition shall give rise to a one-off flat-rate compensation amounting to 25,000 euros, without prejudice to the right of the professional to prove higher damages and to claim compensation for these.

-15.1 In particular for accountancy activities, it may happen that the professional has to access the client's information systems.
+15.1 Particularly for accountancy activities, the professional may require access to the client's information systems.
 The professional then acts as processor according to the provisions of the GDPR.
 In that case the professional shall act under the strict instructions of the client.

-15.2 The professional is only allowed to access the personal data that is expected to be required for the provision of the services.
-Under no circumstances shall a professional have access to information which is not necessary for the performance of his duties.
+15.2 The professional is only allowed to access personal data that is expected to be required for the provision of the services.
+Under no circumstances shall a professional have access to information which is not necessary for performance of his/her duties.

 15.3 The purpose of the processing is shown in the assignment letter.
 In particular, the professional has the task of conducting the internal accounting of the client.
 In the context of this assignment, the professional processes personal identification data and invoicing data of clients and suppliers of the client.

-15.4 The professional does not take a copy of the personal data he receives during the provision of the services.
-In the context of the preparation of the annual accounts it may happen that the professional makes a copy of personal data that he receives during the provision of the services.
-In that case, the professional acts as a controller and not as a processor, and consequently this article 16 does not apply.
+15.4 The professional does not take a copy of the personal data he/she receives during the provision of the services.
+In the context of the preparation of the annual accounts it may happen that the professional makes a copy of personal data that he/she receives during the provision of the services.
+In that case, the professional acts as a controller and not as a processor, and consequently this article 15 does not apply.

 15.6 Under no circumstances can the professional have recourse to third-party subcontractors for processing, except at the explicit request of the client or with the explicit consent of the client.

-15.7 It remains the responsibility of the client to ensure that the professional can access the information systems in a secure manner.
-When the professional gains access to the client's information systems via resources belonging to the client, adequate security is the responsibility of the client.
+15.7 It remains the client’s responsibility to ensure that the professional can access the information systems securely.
+When the professional gains access to the client's information systems via resources belonging to the client, adequate security is the client’s responsibility.

 15.8 The professional shall always provide assistance to the client when a person whose personal data is being processed wishes to exercise the rights that he or she derives from the GDPR.

-ARTICLE 16 ELECTRONIC TRANSFER OF DATA, ELECTRONIC STORAGE OF DATA, ELECTRONIC SIGNATURE
+ART 16.
+ELECTRONIC TRANSFER OF DATA, ELECTRONIC STORAGE OF DATA, ELECTRONIC SIGNATURE AND REMOTE ACCESS

 16.1 During the provision of the services, the parties can communicate electronically.
 The professional is at all times entitled to communicate with the client on a completely digital basis.
 However, it is impossible to guarantee that the electronic transmission of data can be done completely safely, without viruses or without error, and consequently such data transmissions can be intercepted, falsified, lost, destroyed, delayed or rendered unusable.
 The parties hereby recognise that no system or procedure can completely exclude such risks.

-In addition, the parties recognise the right of the professional to keep and process all data that he possesses in the execution of his assignment.
+Additionally, the parties recognise the right of the professional to electronically keep and process all data in his/her possession in performance of his/her assignment.

-16.2 The Parties hereby confirm that they accept those risks, validly permit the use of electronic communications and the electronic storage of data and agree to use all available and appropriate means to detect the most widespread viruses before transmitting and storing information by electronic means.
-Each party shall be responsible for protecting its own systems and interests with respect to electronic communications and data retention, and no party shall be liable in any way or form, whether contractual or criminal (including negligence), or for any other reason, for any loss, error or omission, arising out of or in connection with the use of electronic communications between the parties or the electronic retention of data.
+16.2 The parties hereby confirm that they accept those risks, validly permit the use of electronic communications and the electronic storage of data and agree to use all available and appropriate means to detect the most widespread viruses before transmitting and storing information by electronic means.
+Each party is responsible for protecting its own systems and interests with respect to electronic communications and data retention, and no party is liable in any way or form, whether contractual or criminal (including negligence), or for any other reason, for any loss, error or omission, arising out of or in connection with the use of electronic communications between the parties or the electronic retention of data.

-16.3 It is up to the professional to use the electronic signature system within the limits of what is legally provided for.
-Unless expressly agreed otherwise, the professional shall be entitled to determine unilaterally to what extent the electronic signature is used in the context of the assignment entrusted to him.
+16.3 The professional is allowed to use the electronic signature system within the limits of what is legally provided for.
+Unless expressly agreed otherwise, the professional is entitled to determine unilaterally to what extent the electronic signature is used in the context of the assignment entrusted to him/her.

 In providing services, the professional acts only as an independent service provider.
-Unless expressly stated otherwise in the assignment letter, we do not undertake to fulfil any legal or contractual obligation of the client or to assume any responsibility for its activities or transactions.
+Unless expressly stated otherwise in the assignment letter, we do not undertake to fulfil any legal or contractual obligation of the client nor to assume any responsibility for the client’s activities or transactions.

-To the extent required to enable the professional to fulfil all his obligations regarding independence, the client shall ensure that the professional has an up-to-date list of all entities affiliated with the client, both Belgian and foreign, at all times.
-The client shall set up procedures to impose prior approval with regard to all services to be performed by the entities within the professional's network to one of these affiliated entities and shall inform us without delay of any circumstance that could compromise the professional's independence.
+To the extent required to enable the professional to perform all his/her obligations regarding independence, the client shall ensure that the professional has an up-to-date list of all entities affiliated with the client, both Belgian and foreign, at all times.
+The client shall set up procedures to impose on one of these affiliated entities prior approval with regard to all services to be performed by the entities within the professional's network and shall inform us without delay of any circumstance that could compromise the professional's independence.

 Without prejudice to the consequences that the law attaches to transfers of general assets or branches of industry, mergers, divisions and similar transactions, the parties may not transfer, encumber or in any way trade any of their rights or obligations arising from this agreement without the prior written consent of the other parties to the agreement.